Itihaf ul-Basim Fi Tahqiq Muwatta al-Imam Malik [Talkhis al-Qabisi] Riwayah Abdur Rahman ibn al-Qasim

 - You cannot issue an edict without witness or evidences if the accused denies the charges.

 - An issue from the science of hadith is that for a narrator to be trustworthy he must be a Muslim.
-Thus, a kafir or mushroom cannot be upright and trustworthy.
+Thus, a kafir or mushrik cannot be upright and trustworthy.
 This hadith confirms this principle.

 - If a killer is not apprehended, the family of the deceased are given blood money from the Governments treasury.